IlliaSitkov/ml-lab4/README.md

 - **classifier.joblib:** A trained classifier using MultiOutputClassifier with LogisticRegression as the base estimator.
 It was trained on a dataset of 80,000 comments.

-- **vectorizer.joblib:** A trained TfIdfVectorizer, which converts text comments into vectors with 1024 features.
+- **vectorizer.joblib:** A trained TfIdfVectorizer, which converts text comments into vectors with 5000 features.
 It was trained on a dataset of 100,000 comments.

-- **pca_model.joblib:** A trained PCA (Principal Component Analysis) model, which reduces the dimensionality of the 1024-dimensional vectors to 866 dimensions.
+- **pca_model.joblib:** A trained PCA (Principal Component Analysis) model, which reduces the dimensionality of the 5000-dimensional vectors to 4591 dimensions with explained variance value of 0.99.
 It was trained on a dataset of 100,000 comments.

 ## Usage